hoathink/securenet-js/README.md

 	- At initialization of the client.
 	- On a client instance after initialization.
 	- For a specific transaction and default back to previous mode.
-- All PayOS API commands are supported.
+- All PayOS API features and commands are supported.
 - Fully unit tested.

 ## Usage